 “I’m pretty sure you can sing.”

 Thus began our beautiful relationship.
 The short version is we connected.
 I don’t know why.
-She was overbearing, in your face, demanding, and yet completely irresistable.
-She talked about my career, about her visions, how she felt ‘there’s just something about you’ ……
+She was overbearing, in your face, demanding, and yet completely irresistible.
+She talked about my career, about her visions, how she felt ‘there’s just something about you’…

 One weekend she came to my home in Connecticut.
 I picked her up from the train in New Haven and on the way home we had to stop at the grocery store to get her favorite foods.
-Aidan and Zach were with me …. ages 6 and 4 …. and she yelled at them in the car for being silly.
+Aidan and Zach were with me, ages 6 and 4.
+She yelled at them in the car for being silly.
 I was taken aback, not surprised, and mildly irritated.
-I’m the mom ….
+I’m the mom.
 I called the shots, but not in Tobe’s world.
 I kept my mouth shut.
 I tucked her into bed and she watched a Barbara Streisand special on TV.
 The next day I drove her to Rhode Island to get her haircut.
 Why?!?!
-I couldn’t tell you why ….. there was just a connection.
+I couldn’t tell you why.
+There was just a connection.

 In June she called and said she needed to see me.
 I went to her apartment and she apologized for not having followed through as my manager.
-She told me she loved me like a daughter….. the good one…. and said she needed to go to LA to be with her family.
+She told me she loved me like a daughter…the good one…and said she needed to go to LA to be with her family.
 She was sick, they were worried, and she was getting old.
-(I never knew how old …..)
+(I never knew how old.)
 She was spunky, relentless, and outspoken.
-She asked me if I wanted some of her furniture …. an old lamp, a mirrored armoire.
-I sadly said no, I didn’t have room for them.
+She asked me if I wanted some of her furniture.
+An old lamp, a mirrored armoire.
+I said no, I didn’t have room for them.
 She then told me to sit on her bed and walked across the room.
 She came back with a mink stole.
 She wanted me to have it.
 It meant a lot to her, as did I, and she wanted to know that someone she cared about would keep it safe.
 I couldn’t say no.

 In reality, I think I got so much more than he did.